 Analysts said a possible split between a police force that shares the protesters’ loyalties to ousted premier Thaksin Shinawatra and the military will make it more difficult to contain the violence.

 Underlining that, a Thai policeman fired bullets at soldiers while giving cover to protesters, a Reuters witness said.
+A police spokesperson denied the incident took place.

 The crisis, in which 31 people have been killed and more than 1 400 wounded since April, has paralysed parts of Bangkok, scared off investors and has begun to hit the wider economy.